-Each tool has been identified to help with various stages of policy design, options and strategy development, implementation and evaluation
+Below, you will find helpful resources that can help you with various stages of policy design, options and strategy development, implementation, and evaluation.

 Alliance for Justice (2012), Advocacy Capacity Tool.

 Cairney, P. How Can Policy Theory Inform Policy Making (and vice versa), Working Paper presented to the First Annual International Public Policy Conference, June 28, 2013, Grenoble, France.

 Cairney, P. and Studlar, D. How and Why are Public Health Ideas Accepted by Policymakers?
 Comparing Tobacco and Alcohol Control, Working Paper presented to the First Annual International Public Policy Conference, June 28, 2013, Grenoble, France.